SUBJECTS — U.S. 1940 – 1991, Diversity, and Virginia; Mathematics; Science-Technology; Biography: Katherine Johnson;

 Unless the class has already studied American history of the 20th century, set the scene before for showing the film with direct instruction covering the following points:

 This movie takes place during the Cold War with the Soviet Union, 1947 – 1991.
-In 1957 most Americans thought of the U.S. as the undisputed technological leader of the world.
+From the end of WWII until 1957 most Americans thought the U.S. was the technological leader of the world.
 Then, on October 4, 1957, the Russians launched Sputnik, the first man-made object to orbit the earth.
 Sputnik was followed by additional Russian successes in space: the first animal in orbit (1957, the dog Laika); the first animals and plants returned alive from space (1961); the first human in orbit (1961) etc. From 1957 to 1961 the Russians led the space race as the early U.S. space program was plagued by failures.
-Americans looked up at the sky and wondered what the Russians had up there and, Americans of all races, classes, and backgrounds were united in their desire for the country to put a man into orbit and bring him home safely.
+People all over the world looked up at the sky and wondered at the Russian achievement.
+Americans of all races, classes, and backgrounds were united in their desire for the United States to put a man into orbit and bring him home safely, as soon as possible.

 At the same time, in the late 1950s and early 1960s, the Civil Rights movement was gathering force.
 However, most of the Southern U.S., including Virginia, was still in the grip of laws and customs designed to denigrate and oppress African Americans.
 These were referred to as “Jim Crow.”
 In addition, black people and women of all races suffered from discrimination in employment.